wayneashleyberry/ghostty.fish/README.md

 # ghostty.fish

 A fish shell plugin that provides convenient functions for controlling the Ghostty terminal emulator's native progress bar.
+Graphical Progress Bars were added to Ghostty in v1.2.0, see [the release notes](https://ghostty.org/docs/install/release-notes/1-2-0#graphical-progress-bars).

 ## Features